viniciusccarvalho/spring-bus-firehose/README.md

 ## RabbitMQ

-For now, the project uses [rabbitmq](http://rabbitmq.org) as a message broker, so you will need either to have a local installation or if you are running inside PCF, just bind a rabbitmq service to the application.
+For now, the project uses [redis](http://redis.io) as a message broker, so you will need either to have a local installation or if you are running inside PCF, just bind a redis service to the application.

 ## Running with lattice